k4kpk/k4kpk.github.io/sota-guides/Bunches Bald (W4C_WM-013).md

         * 90-degree right turn (passing between green shed and shower building) leads to trailhead.
 Park in the grass strip (inside the hairpin) where road makes hairpin turn L.
           There's a gate on the path to the summit (not across BIA 407).

-* Poorer route - Immediately after turning onto Heintooga, bear L on twisty dirt road (BIA 407) up to campground.
+* Poor route - Immediately after turning onto Heintooga, bear L on twisty dirt road (BIA 407) up to campground.

 The 5-way intersection in the middle of the camp:

 * There's a speed bump on the driveway back to Heintooga.
 * There's a sign as you come into camp that says to drive slow.
 On the back of this sign (visible from mid-intersection), there's hand-lettered "Exit" on the left side of the sign and a wiggly line on the right side.
 This tells you that the road to the left is the driveway back to Heintooga, and the road to the right is the twisty-windy BIA 407 leg back to Heintooga.
 * There's a speed bump on the leg of BIA 407 that leads to the trailhead.
 (This is the road between the green shed and the shower building.)

 #### Drive Guide - Bunches Bald from Atlanta